appbaseio/reactive-manual/content/getting-started/reactivemaps.md

 create-react-app my-awesome-search && cd my-awesome-search
 ```

-### Step 2: Install ReactiveMaps and Reactivesearch
+### Step 2: Install ReactiveMaps and ReactiveSearch

 We will fetch the [`reactivemaps`](https://www.npmjs.com/package/@appbaseio/reactivemaps) and [`reactivesearch`](https://www.npmjs.com/package/@appbaseio/reactivesearch) modules using yarn or npm.